dasingh9/blog-posts/javascript/js-conditions-and-switch-guide.md

 # 🧠 Mastering Conditions & `switch` Statements in JavaScript (With Functions!)

+Conditional logic is the decision-maker of your code — it decides **what happens and when**.
+Whether you’re building a game, handling user input, or working with APIs, you'll constantly need to ask questions like:

+- "Is the user logged in?"
+- "Is the score high enough to win?"
+- "What action should I take based on this value?"

 Conditional logic allows you to **control the flow** of your application based on **data and decisions**.
 In this guide, we'll explore: